Retracted vowel

 A retracted vowel is a vowel sound in which the body or root of the tongue is pulled backward and downward into the pharynx.
 The most retracted cardinal vowels are /[ɑ ɒ]/, which are so far back that the epiglottis may press against the back pharyngeal wall, and /[ʌ ɔ]/.
 Raised or front vowels may be partially retracted, for example by an adjacent uvular consonant or by vowel harmony based on retracted tongue root.
 In both cases, //i y e ø a o u//, for example, may be retracted to /[ɪ ʏ ɛ œ ɑ ɔ ʊ̙]/.

-Retracted vowels and raised vowels constitute the traditional, but articulatorily inaccurate, category of back vowels.
+Retracted vowels and raised vowels constitute the traditional, but articulatorily inaccurate, category of back vowels; they may also overlap many of the central vowels.